Restoring a Fox Body MustangLast Updated August 8, 2023 | Meghan Drummond

 The ’80s and early ’90s were a dark era for interior materials.
 Consequently, many Fox Body Mustangs are plagued by sagging headliner, collapsing seats, or leaky sunroofs.
 These are all issues that can be addressed with an interior restoration.

 Your first step will be appraising to see if anything needs to be replaced.
-Replacement headliner is available, either as a fabric and board single unit or as replacement fabric that can be attached to your existing board.
+If your Fox Body headliner needs to be replaced, Replacement headliners are available, either as a fabric and board single unit or as replacement fabric that can be attached to your existing board.

 The fabric and board units are a little nicer in that they use considerably better materials for the board portion of the headliner, which can help to reduce road noise and provide a little extra insulation against the elements.